Quantum Variational Activation Functions Empower Kolmogorov-Arnold Networks: Results

 where $i,j$ are indexes of input and output node respectively, $U(x; \bm{\theta})$ denotes the data re-uploading unitary circuit with trainable parameters $\bm{\theta}$, and $\mathcal{M}$ is the Pauli observable measured to obtain the circuit output.
 The final model is obtained by composing these layers:

 where the output is bounded within $[-n_{L-1}, n_{L-1}]^{n_L}$ due to the nature of quantum expectation values.

 QKANs offer both theoretical and practical advantages in terms of approximation capacity and parameter efficiency.
 From a complexity perspective, the number of parameters required for a QKAN with depth $L$, width $N$, and repetition count $r$ scales as $\mathcal{O}(N^2 L r)$.
 In contrast, KANs demand $\mathcal{O}(N^2 L G)$ parameters, where $G$ is the number of spline grid points.
-As detailed in Theorem~\ref{thm:qkan_linear}, the number of Fourier modes grows exponentially with $r$, and therefore, a small $r$ suffices to yield a significant reduction in parameters compared to classical grid-based and Fourier-based approaches.
+As detailed in \cref{thm:qkan_linear}, trainable preprocessing weights can make the accessible Fourier frequencies grow exponentially with $r$, giving a capacity-level parameter advantage compared with classical grid-based and Fourier-based approaches.

-Consequently, QKANs inherit the shallow architecture and structured interpretability of KANs while achieving parameter efficiency and enhanced expressivity through quantum-inspired VAF, DARUAN.
-As such, they form a promising and scalable approach for realizing compact, data-efficient, and interpretable models in QML.
+Consequently, QKANs inherit the shallow architecture and structured interpretability of KANs while achieving parameter efficiency and enhanced expressivity through the quantum-inspired VAF DARUAN.
+As such, they form a promising and scalable approach for compact, data-efficient, and interpretable quantum-inspired modeling.